 This island has both a French and a Dutch side, with a notable contrast between the two (although both speak English so you can leave the travel dictionary in your cabin).

 Head to the Dutch side for brilliant duty-free shopping and the French side for fine French dining (what else?) – the Boardwalk and Frontstreet are both central hubs and well worth a stroll to get a feel for the area.

 Beach wise, there are tons to choose from but Great Bay and Little Bay are two of the best and most accessible why not skip the cruise crowds altogether and ferry it over to Pinel Island to hit the snorkel trail or relax on near deserted sands?

 8- Grand Cayman, Cayman Islands

 Forget the hidden beaches and secret coves.
-When cruising to the Cayman Islands the most famous beach, Seven Mile Beach, simply has to be seen.
+When cruising the Cayman Islands the most famous beach, Seven Mile Beach simply has to be seen.